-In 1960, Sharpeville, South Africa a group of mainly racialized anti-apartheid activists marched to their local police station to protest against the country's
+1960 - Sharpeville, South Africa.
+A group of mainly racialized anti-apartheid activists marched to their local police station to protest against the country's

-Pass Laws required all Black Africans and racialized people to carry a pass card in order to travel within the country.
-As the activists marched, police opened fire and killed 69 people, including 8 women and 10 children.
+“pass law” required all Black Africans and racialized people to carry a “pass card” in order to travel within the country.
+As the activists marched, police opened fire and killed 69 people, including eight women and 10 children.
 An additional 180 people were injured.
-In 1966, this event officially became known as the the Sharpeville Massacre and the United Nations declared March 21 as the
+In 1966, the United Nations declared March 21 as the

-As in 1966, the world continues to be shaken in 2018 by the many forms of racial discrimination occurring on a daily basis.
-In Canada, we are collectively acknowledging the decades of discrimination faced by the First Nation, Métis and Inuit (FNMI) peoples of Canada, Muslim Canadians, immigrants past and present and more recently refugees seeking a safe harbour within our boarders.
-Activist organizations like
+59 years later, the world continues to be shaken by many forms of racial discrimination that occurs on a daily basis around the world.
+In Canada, we are collectively acknowledging decades of discrimination faced by First Nation, Métis and Inuit (FNMI) peoples of Canada, Muslim Canadians, immigrants both past and present and refugees seeking a safe harbour within our borders.
+Activist and organizations like

 The Elementary Teachers' Federation of Ontario is committed to addressing issues of racism and all forms of discrimination in our schools, communities and workplaces.
 As educators, we recognize that the path towards social change and equity includes supporting our members' understanding, participating in courageous conversations and participating in action-oriented solutions.

 This page provides key resources that ETFO offers in addressing issues of racism, racial equality, white privilege and race-based harassment.
-Highlighted are also community and government organizations that are focused on addressing these issues.
+Also highlighted are community and government organizations that are focused on addressing these issues.

 ETFO offers its members focused training workshops, conferences, curricular units and programs addressing the topics of racial equality, anti-racist education, white privilege and racial diversity.